tomstafford/p-value-scraper/README.md

 <code> python3 make_pcurve.py</code>

- 5. Enjoy the output and hopefully the data will be saved in a CSV file pvalues.csv
+ 5. Enjoy the output and hopefully the data will be saved in a CSV file scraped_pvalues.csv